A Dream, a Drive, a Vision: Blue Crab Bay

-In 1984, a young woman named Pamela Barefoot had a dream — to move to Virginia’s isolated Eastern Shore and survive with her creativity.
+In 1984, a young woman named Pamela Barefoot had a dream: move to Virginia’s isolated Eastern Shore and survive with her creativity.
 The rural coastal peninsula, bounded by the Chesapeake Bay and the Atlantic Ocean, offered a blank canvas for entrepreneurial opportunity, inspiring Pam to start her own business.
 Driving around the back roads in 1985, she envisioned items such as spice blends for clam and crab, two seafood species prevalent in the Chesapeake.

 Undaunted by an ongoing wave of setbacks, Pam, with her usual dogged determination, became more intent on realizing her vision.
-In 1986, she entered a contest in a national women’s magazine and wrote: “I envision someday having a multifaceted operation … including mail order, wholesale regional foods, corporate gifts and a retail shop.”
+In 1986, she entered a contest in a national women’s magazine and wrote: “I envision someday having a multifaceted operation … including mail order, wholesale regional foods, corporate gifts, and a retail shop.”
 Her entry netted an award of $ 7,500 and major national publicity.

-The dream that started on a back road has become a reality — jobs have been created, products are shipped internationally, and the Eastern Shore is finally on the map.
+The dream that started on a back road has become a reality.
+Jobs have been created, products are shipped internationally, and the Eastern Shore is finally on the map.

 Upcoming Trade Shows

-Atlanta International Gift & Home Furnishings Market
+Atlanta International Gift and Home Furnishings Market

 Winter Fancy Food Show